FAQs

 What should I tell my child when I bring them to Occupational Therapy?

-Please be as honest as you can about your reasons for coming!
-It is also important for the child to know that they will only be required to talk with me, and that there is no threatening or invasive element to this treatment!
+Please be as honest as you can about your reasons for the appointment.
+It is also important for the child to know that they will only be required to listen to me, and that there is no threatening or invasive element to this treatment!

 I am sure that I’ve tried everything and seen many professionals before – should I still come to see you?